 The Jim Pattison Centre of Excellence

-The Jim Pattison Centre of Excellence in Sustainable Building Technologies and Renewable Energy Conservation was announced by Premier Christy Clark on Monday, Dec.
-12 in Penticton at the official opening of the new $28-million building.
+The naming of the Jim Pattison Centre of Excellence in Sustainable Building Technologies and Renewable Energy Conservation was announced by Premier Christy Clark on Monday, Dec.
+12, 2011 in Penticton at the official opening of the $28-million building.
 The name reflects the generosity of Mr. Jim Pattison and his Foundation, which contributed $2.5-million to the Okanagan College Foundation and its community fundraising campaign.

 To arrange a tour of the Jim Pattison Centre of Excellence, please call 250-492-4305, or toll-free 1-866-510-8899.

-The first classes of Okanagan College students are already experiencing education and training in the Jim Pattison Centre of Excellence in Sustainable Building Technologies and Renewable Energy Conservation.
+Students at the Penticton campus are now experiencing education and training in the Jim Pattison Centre of Excellence in Sustainable Building Technologies and Renewable Energy Conservation.
 They are learning in one of the world's greenest buildings; a structure that is as much a lesson in itself as it is a place to learn.
-It's a building that incorporates made-in-B.C. innovation as much as it serves to promote it.
+It is a building that incorporates made-in-B.C. innovation as much as it serves to promote it.

 Watch news coverage of the Jim Pattison Announcement